 41. If a reporting entity holds an investment in a downstream noninsurance holding company, the reporting entity may look-through the downstream noninsurance holding company to the value of (i) SCA entities having audited financial statements and/or (ii) joint ventures, partnerships, and/or limited liability companies having audited financial statements in which the downstream noninsurance holding company has a minor ownership interest or otherwise lacks control, i.e., ownership interest is less than 10% in lieu of obtaining an audit of the financial statements of the downstream noninsurance holding company (provided the limited exception to the audited financial statements requirement contained in paragraphs 26-27 applies).

-42. If a reporting entity utilizes the look-through approach for the valuation of the downstream noninsurance holding company instead of obtaining audited financial statements of the downstream noninsurance holding company, the financial statements of the reporting entity shall include the following disclosures:
+42. If a reporting entity utilizes the look-through approach for the valuation of the downstream noninsurance holding company instead of obtaining audited financial statements of the downstream noninsurance holding company, the financial statements of the reporting entity shall include the following disclosures for each noninsurance holding company in which the look-through approach is utilized:

-The name of the downstream noninsurance holding company;
+Information that details the name of the downstream noninsurance holding company (including whether the reporting entity has looked-through more-than-one holding companies) along with details on the carrying value, goodwill and admitted value of the holding company.

-The carrying value of the investment in the downstream non insurance holding company;
+Information on the entities held by the noninsurance holding company that includes their carrying value, assignment of goodwill (and how this assignment was determined), whether audited financial statements were obtained, and the ultimate admitted value.

 The fact that the financial statements of the downstream noninsurance company are not audited;

 The fact that the reporting entity has limited the value of its investment in the downstream noninsurance holding company to the value contained in the audited financial statements, including adjustments required by this statement, of SCA entities and/or non-SCA SSAP No. 48 entities owned by the downstream noninsurance holding company and valued in accordance with paragraphs 22-25;